abhaymise/abhaymise.github.io/CV.md

 - Developed a privacy blur feature for archived video streams.
   - Employed lightweight object tracking and detectors to reduce processing needs.
   - Ensured real-time video processing while obfuscating individuals' identities.
-  - Improved security and privacy standards of the video archive system.
   - Collaborated for seamless integration and performance optimization.
 - Mentored junior team members, fostering their growth and enhancing the overall team's performance.